netdata/netdata/packaging/docker/README.md

 ### Inside netdata organization, using Travis CI

 To enable Travis CI integration on your own repositories (Docker and Github), you need to be part of the Netdata organization.
-Once you have contacted the netdata owners to setup you up on Github and Travis, execute the following steps
+Once you have contacted the netdata owners to setup you up on Github and Travis, execute the following steps:

 - Preparation
   - Have netdata forked on your personal GITHUB account